 The volatile bases in most species of fish consist of ammonia together with appreciable quantities of amines.
-In meat trimethylamine is only present in significant quantities and total volatile nitrogen consist almost entirely as ammonia.
+In meat trimethylamine is only present in significant quantities and total volatile nitrogen consists almost entirely as ammonia.
 As ammonia production due to deamination of protein increases during spoilage, its determination represents a simple method of following the course of determination of the quality lean meat.

-3.4.2 Principle - Meat extract is treated with relatively weak alkali and the volatile base is distilled or diffused over into standard acid or boric acid.
+3.4.2 Principle: Meat extract is treated with relatively weak alkali and the volatile base is distilled or diffused over into standard acid or boric acid.

-3.4.3 Reagent - Boric acid reagent: Dissolve 5 g of boric acid in 100 ml of 95% Alcohol and add 350 ml of water.
-After the acid had dissolved add 5ml of indicator (0.066% methyl red and 0.33% bromocresol green in alcohol).
+3.4.3 Reagent: Boric acid reagent: Dissolve 5 gm of boric acid in 100 mL of 95% Alcohol and add 350 mL of water.
+After the acid had dissolved add 5mL of indicator (0.066% methyl red and 0.33% bromocresol green in alcohol).
 Add alkali (40% sodium hydroxide) until a faint Reddish colour is produced.
-Make the volume up to 500 ml with alcohol.
+Make the volume up to 500 mL with alcohol.

-i) Preparation of trichloroacetic acid (TCA) extract : Take 10 g of meat sample blend with 90 ml of distilled water for 2 min.
-To 5 ml of this homogenate add equal volume of 10% TCA (w/v in distilled water), allowed to stand for 15 min.
-Filtered through Whatman's filter paper no.1.
+i) Preparation of trichloroacetic acid (TCA) extract: Take 10 gm of meat sample blend with 90 mL of distilled water for 2 min.
+To 5 mL of this homogenate add equal volume of 10% TCA (w/v in distilled water), allowed to stand for 15 min.
+Filtered through cellulose based qualitative filter paper.
 The clear TCA extract thus obtained is used to determine TVBN value following the technique of Conway (1947) and Pearson (1968 b).

-ii) Preparation of TVBN reagent: Take 92 ml of 2% boric acid, 4 ml of 0.1% of alcoholic solution of bromocresol green and 4 ml of 0.1% of alcoholic methyl red are mixed to make 100 ml TVBN reagent.
+ii) Preparation of TVBN reagent: Take 92 mL of 2% boric acid, 4 mL of 0.1% of alcoholic solution of bromocresol green and 4 mL of 0.1% of alcoholic methyl red are mixed to make 100 mL TVBN reagent.

-- a) Add One ml of TVBN reagent in to the inner well of the Conway unit. - b) In outer well one ml of TCA extract is deposit followed by the addition of one ml saturated potassium carbonate (K2CO3). - c) Close the Conway unit immediately with an airtight ground glass plate - d) Rotate clockwise and antilock wise and incubate at room temperature for 3 hours. - e) The TVBN reagent in the inner well is back-titrated with 0.02 N sulphuric acid (H2SO4) till the blue color changes to pink.
+- a) Add One mL of TVBN reagent in to the inner well of the Conway unit. - b) Deposit one mL of TCA extract in outer wall followed by the addition of one mL saturated potassium carbonate (K2CO3).

-3.4.6 Calculations
+- c) Close the Conway unit immediately with an airtight ground glass plate - d) Rotate clockwise and antilock wise and incubate at room temperature for 3 hours. - e) The TVBN reagent in the inner well is back-titrated with 0.02 N sulphuric acid (H2SO4) till the blue color changes to pink.

-14 X a X b = 'N' mg/ml of extract.
+3.4.5 Calculations:

-C= 100 x N
+14 X a X b = 'N' mg/mL of extract C= 100 x N

 Where, 14 = Molecular weight of Nitrogen

-a = Normality of $H_2SO_4$
+a = Normality of H2SO4

 b = volume of H2SO4 (Titration value)

 c = mg% of TVBN value

-TVBN values are expressed as mg%.
+TVBN values are expressed as mg %.